JohnSnowLabs/johnsnowlabs/docs/en/alab/project_configuration.md

   nav: annotation-lab
 ---

-Annotation Lab currently supports multiple predefined project configurations.
+Generative AI Lab currently supports multiple predefined project configurations.
 The most popular ones are `Text Classification`, `Named Entity Recognition` (NER) and `Visual NER`.
 Create a setup from scratch or customize a predefined one according to your needs.

 For customizing a predefined configuration, click on the corresponding link in the table above and then navigate to the Labeling configuration tab and manually edit or update it to contain the labels you want.